Hair & Scalp Health

 Cell signalling

-Platelets release growth factors that bind to follicle receptors, promoting cellular repair pathways and prolonging the hair growth (anagen) phase.
+Platelets release growth factors that bind to follicle receptors, supporting repair pathways and helping prolong the hair growth (anagen) phase.

 Micro-vascular boost

-Factors like VEGF encourage local blood supply, helping deliver oxygen and nutrients around follicles.
+Factors such as VEGF may encourage local blood supply, helping deliver oxygen and nutrients around follicles.

 Matrix support

-Signals may improve extracellular matrix and dermal papilla activity, supporting thicker, more resilient shafts.
+Signals may improve dermal papilla activity and extracellular matrix support, translating into thicker, more resilient shafts.

 Inside a session